Chairperson: Rebecca L. Sanders, Ph.D.

 Accelerated Bachelor’s–Master’s Degree Program

-The Department of Mathematics, Statistics and Computer Science offers an accelerated degree program where eligible students may obtain both a bachelor of science degree with a major in computer science and the professional master of science degree in computing in five years.
-Students are eligible to apply to this program as early as the final semester of their sophomore year.
+The Department of Mathematics, Statistics and Computer Science offers an accelerated degree program where eligible students may obtain both a bachelor's degree and the professional master of science degree in computing in five years.
+Students are eligible to apply to this program as early as the final term of their sophomore year.
 Students wishing to participate in the five-year program must apply and be admitted to the program before their senior year.

-Minimal criteria for application to the ADP include a GPA of at least 3.000 in the following: two semesters of courses in programming; two semesters of courses on data structures and algorithms; and three courses in calculus and discrete mathematics.
+Minimal criteria for application to the ADP include a GPA of at least 3.000 and the following course work: two terms of courses in programming; one course on data structures and algorithms.

-After graduation with the computer science undergraduate major that includes 12 graduate credits, there are three terms of graduate study.
-In these three terms, the students receive an additional 24 graduate credits, resulting in a total of 36 graduate credits.
+Within the undergraduate degree program, the student enrolls in the required programming and data structures courses and 12 graduate credits related to a computing career.
+After completing the undergraduate program, there are three terms of graduate study.
+In these three terms, the student receives an additional 24 graduate credits, resulting in a total of 36 graduate credits.